akashacms/pdf-document-construction-set/guide/documents/guide/guide.md

 # Project configuration with the PDF Document Maker CLI

-We discussed earlier that a PDF Document Maker project directory contains the Node.js `package.json` file where one dependency is `pdf-document-maker`.
+We discussed earlier that a PDF Document Maker project directory contains the Node.js `package.json` file where one dependency is `@akashacms/pdf-document-maker`.
 The directory must also contain the sort of files mentioned earlier.

 Most of the project configuration is handled with command-line options.
 The `--help` option will show you the full list of options.